That’s right; PowerPoint is still an essential design tool today, even though we all thought it had lost its importance years ago.

 There is no doubt that PowerPoint limits you from a design point of view, but using InDesign first is definitely a good work around.

 Some tips on designing professional presentations using PowerPoint

 These are incredibly basic.
 Creating your own theme or just designing each slide as you go is easier than you think.

 - Use high-resolution imagery

 Good quality imagery at reasonable prices is widely available these days.
-Personally I use shutterstock, although that can sometimes be limited, in those situations I use iStockphoto.
-A few great images can really lift your presentation.
+Personally I use Shutterstock, although the options can sometimes be limited.
+In those situations I try iStockphoto.
+Including just a few great images can really lift your PowerPoint presentation.

 - Don’t overdo the animation

-Yes, animation is great, but sometimes it just reminds people that it is boring old PowerPoint.
-I use fade for all the slide transitions, and then I tend to build in animation when it is required.
+Animation is great, but sometimes they just remind people that they are looking at a boring old PowerPoint presentation.
+I use fade for all the slide transitions, and then I tend to build in animation only when it is required.